 One of the most important Vilnius events is coming up!
-On 25th of January Vilnius is celebrating it's 698th birthday.
+On 25th of January Vilnius is celebrating its 701st birthday.
 Let's learn how we know the exact date of Vilnius birthday and get some ideas what to do in Vilnius on this important day!

 Why 25th of January?
 History of Vilnius